networknt/light-4j/docs/content/middleware/audit.md

 title: Audit
 ---

-There are two builtin audit handlers that write logs into audit.log that setup in the logback appender.
+There are two built-in audit handlers that write logs into audit.log that setup in the logback appender.

 # SimpleAuditHandler
 Only logs several fields from request header and the fields are configurable.